-Nataliia Morze: the study at the University was associated with the concepts of science and learning process.
-At present, the concepts of university and learning environment are inseparable.
-What has
+Before, the study at the University was associated with concepts of science and a learning process.
+Now the concept of university and learning environment are inseparable.
+What has changed?

-Eugenia Smyrnova-Trybulska: When we speak about university of the future I would like to mention:
+Name 1 or 2 reasons of appearance of the electronic environment concept in a modern university.
+What other concepts in this series can arise when we speak about the university of the future?

-- competent teachers and researchers;

-- global and comprehensive implementation of contemporary technology;

-- open, flexible, multi-vector, multi-threaded education in the e-environment;

-- increasing the level of internationalization.

-Universities have become centres of innovation, high-tech, globalization and application of science.
+- Competent teachers and researchers - Global and comprehensive implementation of contemporary technology - Open, flexible, multi-vector, multi-threaded education in the e-environment, - Increasing the level of internationalization - Universities as centres of innovation, high-tech, globalization and application of science

-Martin Drlik: the criteria for faculty evaluation have changed.
+The criteria for faculty evaluation have changed.
 The university professor or tutor should be not only an educator but also a researcher and a productive author of scientific publications.
 At the same time, information technologies have become an inseparable part of the everyday life.
-The electronic environment of the university is a Izabella Alvarez: Internet and the web (especially Web2.0) made possible the electronic environment concept due to the standardization of the protocols of communication.
-However, there is still a gap in literature concerning its content.
+The electronic environment of the university is a natural consequence of these changes.

+Internet and the web (especially Web2.0) made possible the electronic environment concept due to the standardization of the protocols of communication.
+However there is still a gap in literature concerning its content.

-Nataliia Morze: Universities as all schools have always been open not only in our country.
-However, the concept Open University, open learning environment of the university, has never been used before.
-What are the three features of the modern university nowadays?
+Universities as all schools have always been open not only in our country.
+But before the phrase Open University - or open learning environment of the university has never been used.
+What are the three features of the modern university?